redis/redis/src/modules/TYPES.md

 value with a specific module type that is able to load and handle it.

 So when we save a `type specific value` about a module, we prefix it with a 64 bit integer.
-64 bits is large enough to store the informations needed in order to lookup the module that can handle that specific type, but is short enough that we can prefix each module value we store inside the RDB without making the final RDB file too big.
+64 bits is large enough to store the information needed in order to lookup the module that can handle that specific type, but is short enough that we can prefix each module value we store inside the RDB without making the final RDB file too big.
 At the same time, this solution